Understanding Distressed Debt Investing

 Market Dynamics

 Distressed debt opportunities are highly cyclical.
 Credit market expansion often leads to increased leverage, while subsequent tightening can trigger defaults - creating windows for distressed debt investment strategies.
+If your business is experiencing financial pressure, consider exploring turnaround finance options before the situation becomes critical.

 Distressed Debt Investment Strategies